irrationalBI/Dissertation/README.md

 ## Acknowledgments

-This research was greatly facilitated by the resources and code made available by the above resources.
+This research was greatly facilitated by the data and code made available by the above resources.
 We extend our thanks to the contributors of these projects.